zulip/zulip/docs/subsystems/thumbnailing.md

 the Zulip server, or a remote server (which is better for isolation, since security bugs in image-processing libraries have in the past been a common attack vector).

-In order to avoid putting the raw Thumbor URLs (which have a complex encoding that we might want to change over time) into Zulip messages, we instead encoding in markdown URLs of the form `/thumbnail/?url=https://example.com/image.png&size=thumbnail` as the `src` in our image tags, and that URL serves a (configuration-dependent) redirect to the actual image hosted on thumbor.

 The thumbnailing system is used for any images that appear in the bodies of Zulip messages (i.e. both images linked to by users, as well